jamalalayq/me/README.md

 ## Brief:

 I have many years of experience in developing mobile applications.
-During this time I am reading more programming languages.
-I uploaded a lot of apps on the app store.
-I improve my skills by reading articles, watching videos and WWDC etc. I have experience in mobile apps development from 2013 but I have started iOS development since 2014.
+During this time I am reading more programming languages technologies.
+I uploaded a lot of apps to the App Store.
+I improve my skills by reading articles, watching videos and WWDC, etc. I have experience in mobile app development since late 2012 but I started iOS development in 2014.
 I develop my skills on the server side.

 ## Cover Letter:

-I am Jamal Alaayq, i am graduated since 2011 form high institute for computers and management information systems from information system department, i started to learn to develop mobile apps since later 2012 i started with Windows Phone and C# programming language after more a year i moved to Swift and iOS development since 2014 and begin to build first app since later 2014, i worked as a freelancer iOS developer for over 2 years to develop my skills and know more about technologies then i moved to companies, i started with Atiaf apps software house i built a lot of apps with it then i moved to Tech-World is a product base company i built the Dalil app (like true caller app), then i moved to OCS is a software house company, then moved to Altawasol co to built GIS technologies i created some of apps related to Maps and working deeply with Core Locations, then i moved to Mongez to build a delivery app. i working with iOS varieties technologies(UIKit, User Notifications, Core Location, Maps, Animations, Most of Foundation frameworks) beside some of technologies as (RxSwift, Alamofire, and more), i used MVVM, MVC and MVI as an architecture design patterns, As for the most design pattern i use them (Delegation, Observer, Singlton, Adapter, Builder, Factory method) beside take in consideration SOLID Principles.
+I am Jamal Alaayq, I graduated in 2011 from the high institute for computers and management information systems in the information system department, i started to learn to develop mobile apps since later 2012 i started with Windows Phone and C# programming language after more a year i moved to Swift and iOS development since 2014 and begin to build first app since later 2014, i worked as a freelancer iOS developer for over 2 years to develop my skills and know more about technologies then i moved to companies, i started with Atiaf apps software house i built a lot of apps with it then i moved to Tech-World is a product base company i built the Dalil app (like true caller app), then i moved to OCS is a software house company, then moved to Altawasol co to built GIS technologies i created some of apps related to Maps and working deeply with Core Locations, then i moved to Mongez to build a delivery app. i working with iOS varieties technologies(UIKit, SwiftUI, User Notifications, Core Location, Maps, Animations, Most of Foundation frameworks) beside some of technologies as (RxSwift, Alamofire, and more), i used MVVM, MVC and MVI as an architecture design patterns, As for the most design pattern i use them (Delegation, Observer, Singlton, Adapter, Builder, Factory method) beside take in consideration SOLID Principles.
 I working with CI/CD tools with Git tool to save my work and publish on App Store.

 ## Education: